End of Year Summary 2018/19

 This year, the Committee started to monitor the progress of the Council’s children’s services and partner organisations through a regular set of proxy indicators in order to gain a holistic view of the performance of services being provided to children and the effectiveness of the system in responding to children who may require additional help, support or resources to be effectively safeguarded and their welfare promoted.
 The Committee has found this a useful approach and will continue to receive this information on a regular basis in the next municipal year.

-The Committee re-established the Ofsted Subgroup, which, in addition to considering issues arising from the Ofsted inspection of children’s services, also considered Ofsted inspection reports for schools, children’s centres, daycare providers and children’s homes.
-The Subgroup also carried out visits to a number of Manchester schools and day care providers with the aim of sharing good practice.
-Their meeting papers can be accessed here.
+The Committee re-established the Ofsted Subgroup, which considered Ofsted inspection reports for schools, children’s centres, daycare providers and children’s homes as well as issues arising from the Ofsted inspection of children’s services.
+The Subgroup scrutinised the action plans of schools which had been judged “inadequate” and also carried out visits to a number of Manchester schools and day care providers with the aim of sharing good practice.
+See meeting papers for Overview and Scrutiny Ofsted Subgroup.